ubc-library-rc/gis-plugins-qgis/content/geocoding.md

 ---
 layout: default
-title: Geocoding address data
+title: Geocoding Addresses
 nav_order: 4
 # has_children: true
 ---

 # Geocoding Address Data
-Geocoding is when you have a set of addresses and you want to geolocate them so as to manipulate them in a GIS.
-Geocoding transforms tabular data into spatial data.
-Reverse Geocoding is when you begin with a set of geolocated points (coordinates) and use a tool to get the addresses of each point.
+Geocoding is a process by which addresses are given coordinate locations, thus allowing them to be manipulated in a GIS.
+In other words, geocoding transforms tabular data into spatial data.
+Reverse Geocoding is when you begin with a set of geolocated points (coordinates) and use a tool to get the street addresses of each point.
 This page will guide you through geocoding using the [**MMQGIS** plugin](https://plugins.qgis.org/plugins/mmqgis/).

 <br>

-*1*{: .circle .circle-purple} From the workshop data folder, add libraries.csv to your QGIS project.
+*1*{: .circle .circle-purple} From the workshop data folder, add `libraries.csv` to your QGIS project.
+This is a list of libraries in Vancouver, also downloaded from Vancouver's Open Data Portal.
 Because it is tabular data (in the form of a .csv, or comma separated value table) and not a spatial layer, nothing will show up on your map.
 Take a look at the attributes of this table.
 You'll see there are street address as well as city and country attributes.
 We'll use these to geocode this dataset.

 <img src="./images/libraries-att-table_20241227.png" style="width:90%;">